yoyonel/ModernGL/docs/reference/buffer_format.rst

   (See the :ref:`example-of-single-interleaved-array-label`), followed by:

 - ``/usage`` is optional.
-It may be preceded by a space, and then consists of a slash followed by a single character, indicating how successive values in the buffer should be passed to the shader:
+It should be preceded by a space, and then consists of a slash followed by a single character, indicating how successive values in the buffer should be passed to the shader: